Standard #: LAFS.8.SL.1.1 (Archived Standard)

 In the lesson, students view an image that tells a story and brainstorm the possible event or situation the image illustrates.
 Each student then writes a narrative from the point of view of one of the characters, revealing the character's thoughts/feelings and the events that led up to the image or the events that will follow.

-Students will conduct a close reading of the myth "Apollo and Daphne" as told by Thomas Bulfinch.
-Students will use a variety of strategies to learn new vocabulary from the myth, paraphrase complex sentences, and analyze lines in the story that propel action, reveal details about a character, or provoke a decision.
-As the summative assessment for the lesson, students will work in groups to create a short dramatization of an assigned section of the myth.
-Also as part of this lesson, students will view some wonderful artwork inspired by this myth and explore why myths are still relevant in our culture.
+Students will read the myth "Apollo and Daphne" as told by Thomas Bulfinch and analyze lines in the story that propel the action, reveal details about a character, or provoke a decision.
+Students will work in groups to paraphrase text to create a short dramatization of an assigned section of the myth.

 In this lesson students will use T.S.
-Eliot's "Macavity" to analyze the power of word choice and figurative language devices in creating coherent and purposefully written descriptions.
-They will cite text evidence to show how specific lines of the poem impact and drive the description of the character, who happens to be a cat.
-They will collaborate and discuss the impact of these lines and word choices and then finally write their own coherent and purposefully written descriptions, utilizing the figurative language devices they have identified and analyzed.
+Eliot's poem, “Macavity," to analyze the power of word choice and figurative language devices in creating coherent and purposefully written descriptions.
+They will cite text evidence to show how specific lines of the poem impact and drive the description of the subject of the poem, who happens to be a cat.
+They will write their own narrative using figurative language to describe an animal.

 Charge of the Light Brigade: Can a Poem Tell a Story?

-To the Heart of Human Expression: Tools of the Poet's Trade (Part 1 of 3)
+To the Heart of Human Expression: Tools of the Poet's Trade (Part 1)

 From Text to Film: Exploring Classic Literature Adaptations